 Even if you’re not sure it’s your water breaking, always get checked.
 Once the sac ruptures, there’s a risk of infection if labor doesn’t progress soon.

-While it’s a sign your body is gearing up, you don’t need to rush to the hospital just yet.
-But if it’s accompanied by bright red bleeding, call your healthcare provider immediately.
+A bloody show is a sign that labor is as close as 24 to 48 hours away.
+It’s your body is gearing up but you don’t need to rush to the hospital just yet.
+However, if it’s accompanied by bright red bleeding, call your healthcare provider immediately.
 Heavy bleeding isn’t normal and could indicate a complication.

-Back pain is common throughout pregnancy, but if you start to feel rhythmic, cramp-like pain in your lower back that doesn’t ease with movement or rest, it could mean labor is starting, especially if the pain comes in waves.
+Back pain is common throughout pregnancy due to the baby’s added weight and hormonal changes.
+However, if you start to feel rhythmic, cramp-like pain in your lower back that doesn’t ease with movement or rest, it could mean labor is starting.
+This is true especially if the pain comes in waves.

-Sometimes, labor begins in the back, known as “back labor.”
+Sometimes, labor begins in the back, known as “back labor”, even without contractions.
 This happens when the baby is positioned in a way that causes pressure on your spine.
-The pain can feel dull, constant, or sharp, and may radiate around to your abdomen.
+Back labor pain can feel dull, constant, or sharp, and may radiate around to your abdomen.

 If the pain is severe or you’re unsure, it’s best to call your doctor or midwife.
 It could mean your contractions are starting or your baby has shifted into position for delivery.

-In the last few weeks of pregnancy, you might feel like your baby has “dropped” lower into your pelvis; this is called lightening.
-It’s a sign that your body is preparing for birth, as the baby settles into position.
+In the last few weeks of pregnancy, you might feel like your baby has “dropped” lower into your pelvis.
+This is called lightening and is a sign your body is preparing for birth as the baby settles into the delivery position.

-However, when the pressure becomes intense, making it hard to walk, sit, or even use the bathroom comfortably, it could mean that labor is around the corner.
+However, when the pressure becomes intense, and makes it hard to walk, sit, or even use the bathroom comfortably, it could mean that labor is around the corner.
 Many women describe it as feeling like “the baby is pushing down.”

-If that pressure is accompanied by contractions or lower back pain, you might be closer to meeting your baby than you think.
+If that pressure is accompanied by contractions or lower back pain, it’s a sign of labor you shouldn’t ignore and you might be closer to meeting your baby than you think.

 This one may sound surprising, but yes, your body has a way of “clearing out” before labor.
 Hormonal changes can cause your digestive system to loosen up, leading to diarrhea or mild nausea.

 It’s your body’s natural way of making space for the baby’s descent through the birth canal.
-Just make sure to stay hydrated, as dehydration can make contractions feel worse.
+When this happens, ensure you’re hydrated because dehydration can worsen contractions.

 In the days leading up to labor, some women experience what’s called the “nesting instinct.”
 It’s an overwhelming urge to clean, organize, and prepare everything for the baby’s arrival.
 If you suddenly find yourself washing baby clothes at 2 a.m. or rearranging the nursery, it might be your body’s way of saying labor is near.